endoflife-date/endoflife.date/products/apache-cassandra.md

 * Minor versions contain new features and improvements, and are always compatible with all minor versions in the same and adjacent (next-to-next) major versions.
 * Disruptive changes (API changes, protocol changes, etc.) are deprecated in the next Major version.
 Deprecated APIs may then be removed in the next-next Major version.

-As an always-on technology during major upgrades, Cassandra maintains compatbility across adjacent major versions.
+As an always-on technology during major upgrades, Cassandra maintains compatibility across adjacent major versions.
 Cassandra does not break API compatabilities without a deprecated grace period demarcated by major versions.
 Upgrades without downtime are supported from any major version to the next major version.
-Cassandra does not support upgrades that skip a major version, e.g. an upgrade from a 3.x version to a 5.x version is not supported.
+Upgrades that skip a major version are not supported.
+For e.g. an upgrade from a 3.x version to a 5.x version is not supported.
 Only upgrades stepping through each major version (3.x -> 4.x -> 5.x) are supported.

 ## Release Cadence